Makyah in nursing school

 Makyah in the hospital

 Growing up and for 16 years, Makyah has traveled to Children’s of Alabama twice a month for labs and a blood transfusion (to prevent strokes).
-She also experienced eight surgeries, five-port placements, spleen removal, gallbladder removal and brain surgery.
+She also experienced eight surgeries, five-port placements, spleen removal, gallbladder removal, and brain surgery.
 She’s been hospitalized over 20 times.

 “She’s a strong little cookie.
 I have a great God and I just pray a lot,” says Angie while adding Makyah was the ‘spoke child’ for Children’s Miracle Network from the age of 12 until she was 15.
 Makyah also helps her grandmother raise money every year for Children’s Miracle Network.